chefs-kiss/chefs-kiss/README.md

  👋 Hi, I’m @chefs-kiss better known as Prof Kim (she/her).
-I’m interested in data storytelling, bioinformatics, and auditing algorithms.

  👩‍🏫 I’m currently teaching programming with Python and R at St Olaf College in Northfield, MN.

-Email mander1 at stolaf dot edu to link up
+ 🐡 I’m interested in data storytelling, bioinformatics, and auditing algorithms.

  ⚡ Fun fact: all my pets are named after LotR charactes 🐾

 <!---